-Sub-head: Getting a mortgage doesn’t need to be such an overwhelming process.
-At Sindeo, we’re reinventing what it’s like to get a mortgage.
-Get the peace of mind that you’re getting the best rates and closing on time.
-Reach out to one of our advisors today.
+Sub-head: At Sindeo, we believe that getting a mortgage doesn’t need to be such a pain.
+That’s why we’re reinventing the mortgage process to get you the most competitive rates in the shortest amount of time.
+Peace of mind included.
+Spend 5 minutes with our advisors today:

 Box 1: Call us at 1-855-SINDEO1 (746-3361)

-Box 2: Have an advisor call you
+Box 2: Have us contact you:

 To create a clean form, all form fields do not need titles, but the text in grey that disappears when you click into the box.